kward/shunit2/trunk/source/2.1/doc/README.txt

 Update Website
 --------------

-Again, pretty self-explainatory.
+Again, pretty self-explanatory.
 Make sure to copy the MD5 and GPG signature files.
 Once that is done, make sure to tag the website so we can go back in time if needed. ::